 This workshop has definitely changed my pre-conceptions and current future outlook on luxury.
-With greater mediums to target and retain customers, to segmenting becoming more individualistic and the increasing use of big data, the luxury market holds plenty of challenging problems to solve!
+With greater mediums to target and retain customers, to segmenting becoming more individualistic, and the increasing use of big data, the luxury market holds plenty of challenging problems to solve!

 WHAT ARE YOUR JOB ASPIRATIONS?
 HOW THIS KIND OF CONSULTING JOB HELPS YOU IN THIS PERSPECTIVE?

 My job aspirations at the beginning of the academic year were to enter strategy consultancy, however, from diving into different workshops held by EDHEC, I’ve found myself towards the financial aspects of management and business.
 These workshops allow an unprecedented glance at what actually occurs behind the doors of these businesses, especially the quite secretive luxury business.
-Participating in these workshops allows students to open doors which they previously thought closed in terms of gaining knowledge of new industries.
+Participating in these workshops allows students to open doors that they previously thought closed in terms of gaining knowledge of new industries.
 It shows the unforeseen journey a student may follow at EDHEC.